Route 637 (Jericho Road), Rappahannock County

 What Is Proposed?

-VDOT proposes to construct a new two-lane bridge of pre-stressed concrete slabs with an asphalt overlay riding surface.
-The proposed bridge will be 28 feet long, 24 feet wide and in the same approximate location as the existing bridge and approaches.
+VDOT will construct a new two-lane bridge of pre-stressed concrete slabs with an asphalt overlay riding surface.
+The bridge will be 28 feet long, 24 feet wide and in the same approximate location as the existing bridge and approaches.
 The bridge superstructure will be supported by new, full-depth concrete abutments founded on rock.
-Proposed bridge railings will have two steel rails with posts attached to a concrete pedestal that will have architectural treatment for aesthetics.
+The bridge railings will have two steel rails with posts attached to a concrete pedestal that will have architectural treatment for aesthetics.

-The proposed bridge will be constructed in phases in order to maintain a single travel lane on the bridge throughout construction.
+The bridge will be constructed in phases in order to maintain a single travel lane on the bridge throughout construction.
 In early January 2016, a temporary bridge will go into service to carry traffic while the bridge is finished.
 Read details in the news release.

 Approximately 250 vehicles use Route 637 daily, according to a 2011 traffic count.